 Variable Description Instructional This indicates the type of instructional program that the school provided.
 Examples of Program instructional program descriptions include: Regular, PreK-12, K-12, Career and Description Technical, Alternative.
 Alternative, Adult, and Career and Technical Education instructional programs are not included on the Report Card.
 This value is extracted from the School Directory.
 Instructional This refers to the type of service provided to the student at the specific school.
 Valid Service Period values are: Type of Service "P" - enrollment in the student's primary school "S" - Receiving Partial Service This value is extracted from the instructional service period table in EIS.
 Migrant This indicates that the student is a migrant.
 This value is extracted from the student classifications table in EIS.
-Race and Ethnicity This indicates the race and ethnicity of the student. , If multiple races or ethnicities are recorded for a single student, students are only classified as one race or ethnicity for reporting purposes as determined by the hierarchy laid out in the Accountability protocol.
+Race and Ethnicity This indicates the race and ethnicity of the student.
+If multiple races or ethnicities are recorded for a single student, students are only classified as one race or ethnicity for reporting purposes as determined by the hierarchy laid out in the Accountability protocol.
 Students can only count once towards the Black, Hispanic, or Native American student group This value is extracted from the student race and ethnicity information in the student table in EIS.
 School Event Date This refers to the date that the instructional or non-instructional event will take place, including for example attendance start date.
 This value is extracted from the school event table in EIS.
 School Event Type This refers to the date that the instructional or non-instructional event will take place, including for example attendance start.
 This value is extracted from the school event table in EIS.
 School Number This number identifies public schools within the school district.
 This value is extracted from the school table in EIS.
 School Type This indicates the type of school based on classifications in the School Directory.
-The only school types included for reporting on the Report Card are: • 000 - Public 002- State Special School 003- Public Charters School Year This number is the four-digit school year during which instructional services are provided.
+School Year This number is the four-digit school year during which instructional services are provided.
 This corresponds to the fall semester of the school year.
 Student Key This is a unique number that identifies each student.
 This value is extracted from the - student table in EIS.
 Students with A student is defined as a student with disabilities under all disability codes except Disabilities gifted (03) and functional delay (16) regardless of disability level (primary and